straktormedia/file-sharing-app/README.md

 ## TO-DO

+0. Admin Access and UI
+1. Form Data Validation
-1. Progress Bar
+2. Progress Bar
-2. Replace/Skip Message when uploading same file
+3. Replace/Skip Message when uploading same file
-3. When user Registers, redirect to Login
+4. When user Registers, redirect to Login
-4. When user is logged in, redirect to dashboard
+5. When user is logged in, redirect to dashboard